 Donald Bristow holds a Bachelor of Arts in Liberal Studies (Elementary School Teaching Credential Waiver Program) and a Bachelor of Arts in Mathematics from Sacramento State University, Sacramento.

-Bristow is the IT Director for Bethesda Health Clinic in Tyler, and in addition to IAE, he serves on the boards of the Tyler Educational Network, Operation Go Quickly, International Institute of SPORT, and the Greater East Texas IT Professionals.
+Bristow is the IT Director for Bethesda Health Clinic in Tyler.
+In addition to IAE, he serves on the boards of the Better Business Bureau, Operation Go Quickly and the International Institute of SPORT.

 Bristow is the creator of Chaotica, a collection of contemporary art based on the mathematics of Chaos Theory.
-His works have been exhibited nationwide, and he is represented by galleries and designers in Texas.
+His works have been exhibited nationwide, and he is represented by Gold Leaf Gallery and Valerosa Designs & Gallery.